reuk/wayverb/docs_source/hybrid.md

 The beginning of the image-source process relies on randomly ray tracing a certain number of reflections.
 This ray tracing process is similar to that used for estimating late, diffuse reflections.
-When the simulation is run in Wayverb, rays are actually traced to a depth of maybe 100 reflections or more.
+When the simulation is run in Wayverb, rays are actually traced to a depth of 100 reflections or more.
 The first few reflections are routed to image-source processing, while the entire set of reflections is used for finding the reverb tail.

 It is important to note that the stochastic ray tracing process will record both specular and diffuse reflections.
 At the beginning of the impulse